Volunteerism Declines Across Canada while Salvation Army Sees Growth

 Across Canada, volunteer hours with The Salvation Army have increased significantly--from 508,000 hours in 2021 to more than 819,000 hours in 2025.
 Volunteer applications have also more than doubled during that time, reflecting a growing desire among Canadians to give back in meaningful ways.

-Locally, The Salvation Army's Edmonton Temple is seeing that same momentum, with volunteers playing a vital role in delivering essential services such as the food pantry, hot lunch program, seniors drop in, and the PlayCafe.
+Locally, The Salvation Army's Living Hope Community Church is seeing that same momentum, with volunteers playing a vital role in delivering essential services such as food distribution, the English Café and other programs.

 National Volunteer Week is an opportunity to recognize and celebrate these contributions while also highlighting the critical role volunteers play in communities across the country.